Frank Zappa's musical language

 - "Them or us", the book.
 This writing has the set-up of a screenplay, revisiting the earlier pieces and "Thing-Fish" (the whole "Hunchentoot" libretto is included).

 In the case of "Thing-Fish" Zappa typed out the blueprint during the Christmas days of 1982.
 Though an actual performance of "Thing-Fish" couldn't be brought together, this time Zappa had the means and contractual freedom to get the whole piece on album exactly as he wished.
-It's unlikely that "Thing-Fish" will ever be performed on theatre stage in full on a commercial basis.
+It's unlikely that "Thing-Fish" will ever be performed on theatre stages in full on a commercial basis, though an adapted version premiered in 2003 at the Battersea Arts Centre (BAC), London.
 For that its content is too much far-fetched and musically it has little news to offer.
 Imagine how absurd stage directions as "Opal rides the bull while Francesco gives her an enema" should be executed.
 The opera has become much more palatable by its re-release on CD.
 Now you can select the new musical songs far more easily, listen to the textual pieces once in a while and include the recycled pieces when you're in the mood for them.

 Above to the right: FZ and Ike Willis singing "He's so gay" (Does humor belong in music DVD).
 Ike helped creating Thing-Fish's old southern accent and sings more than half of the libretto.